Epley brings in Como, Italy native to bolster 2016-17 squad.

 Epley's distinct background of coaching at the collegiate level combined with his experience among the professional ranks has given him a unique blend of tennis knowledge.
 That knowledge has translated into the creation of a developmental program at South Carolina geared toward helping players who aspire to compete on the WTA.
-In just two seasons, his practices and philosophy are beginning to pay dividends for the Gamecocks with a culture shift focused on energy, attitude and commitment.
+In just four seasons, his practices and philosophy are beginning to pay dividends for the Gamecocks with a culture shift focused on energy, attitude and commitment.

 Epley returned to the collegiate coaching ranks for the first time since 2008 when he took the South Carolina job after spending four years on the tour with Moulton-Levy and Lee-Waters.
 As a collegiate head coach from 2000 to 2008, he posted a 151-59 (.719) record in eight seasons at two different schools while mentoring nine players to 18 All-America citations and five players to eight conference player of the year awards.